gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/rev-robotics.rst

 - Delrin products are inexpensive yet durable for most use cases.
 - REV has the option to upgrade to aluminum parts if need be - something that no other build system offers. (not for all parts)
 - 5 mm hex is a robust :term:`shaft <Shaft>` and motion system and is easily adaptable to :term:`UltraHex` 1/2” hex :term:`shaft <Shaft>`.
 Other companies have adapting options with 5 mm hex.
-- :term:`Punch Tubing` is a great final iteration option if you are sure about placement.
+- Punch Tubing is a great final iteration option if you are sure about placement.
 - :term:`Channel` complements extrusion extremely well - having the adjustability of extrusion and the rigidity of channel makes it a very solid build system.
 - Generally, REV products are designed with affordability in mind, and so the components are of good value for money.